Why we wrote this guide

 Additional Interested Parties

-There are some other entities involved with YouTube that aren’t necessarily the owners of a copyright, rather are managers or representatives.
+There are some other entities involved with YouTube that aren’t necessarily the owners of a copyright.
+They are managers or representatives and can include:

 Multi Channel Network